10 Misconceptions Why SEO is Better than SMO Refuted

 Claim 2: Small business owners and employees are too busy, lazy, stupid or not web-savvy enough to blog or engage in social media

 In reality: Business people can very well explain what they do or report what happens in their industry.
-Blogging is as easy as checking web mil right now so what’s the problem?
-If they can’t themselves you only need someone to write for your blog three times a week for one hour, do you think you can afford that?
+Blogging is as easy as checking web mail right now so what’s the problem?
+In case they can’t blog themselves they only need someone to write for your blog three times a week for one hour, do you think you can afford that?

 Claim 3: Small businesses dealing with or selling non-sexy products or services will never succeed on social media

 In reality: This is a widely spread misconception, as if only Apple is allowed to push their products via all social media.
 Well, it’s not true.
-If you look at Digg you can be much more successful as a plumber there than as a SEO.
-Just look at the many top articles dealing with toilets.
-I know plumbers are not all about toilets, but people love strange stories about them.
+When you look at Facebook you can be much more successful as a plumber there than as a SEO.
+Just look at the many funny pictures dealing with toilets.
+I know plumbers are not all about toilets, but people love to laugh about them.